mapbox/togeojson/README.md

 * We don't need GPX support
 * Add folder support from KML
 * Add marker icons from KML style block
-* Remove inline styles from html in layer content description

 # Convert KML and GPX to GeoJSON.